 National Institute of Education

 Leading non-governmental organizations in the field

-IUCN Sri Lanka has to date enlisted 11 members, consisting of four Government and 7 NGO members.
-The position of IUCN Sri Lanka is further strengthened by the presence in the country of members representing IUCN's six Commissions, notably the Species Survival Commission, the Commission on Education and Communication, the Commission on Environmental Law and the World Commission on Protected Areas.
+IUCN Sri Lanka has to date enlisted 12 members, consisting of one State, five Government and six NGO members.
+The position of IUCN Sri Lanka is further strengthened by the presence in the country of members representing IUCN's six Commissions.

 Many bilateral donors in the country have a longstanding relationship with IUCNSL.
 They acknowledge the organization as capable and committed, and a valued partner in development co-operation within the environmental sector.
 In addition, IUCN continually plays an important and active role in formulating and providing inputs, information and advice to various donor-driven programmes and projects, including the Asian Development Bank supported natural resources management sector projects.